2 Age of Exploration

 But regular lending laws also loosened in London, Seville, Lisbon, Florence and Venice as the Catholic Church interpreted a loophole in the Old Testament’s stricture on charging interest to one’s brother: since Jews and Christians were strangers, not brothers, they could, in turn, lend to each other.
 Historian Fernand Braudel showed how Italian bankers finally convinced Pope Urban VIII to look the other way altogether in 1631.
 Protestants took it a step further by interpreting capital accumulation as a morally good thing — a sign of God’s favor and reward for hard work.

-Europe’s acceptance of lending on interest was undoubtedly one of the most critical and underrated shifts in its history since it both enabled economic growth and created a means whereby the rich get richer and the poor get poorer.
+Europe’s acceptance of lending on interest was undoubtedly one of the most critical and underrated shifts in its history since it enabled economic growth but also created a means whereby the rich get richer and the poor get poorer.
 Financial panics (or meltdowns) are often associated with excessive debt among businesses and individuals.
 Yet, without lending today, most Americans wouldn’t be able to afford homes, cars or college tuition, let alone open businesses or use compounding interest to save for retirement.
 Lending is how rich countries aid and manipulate poor countries through the World Bank and International Monetary Fund.
 Modern governments (central banks) speed up or slow down entire economies by affecting short-term lending rates.

 Cosimo de' Medici